Teeth Whitening Houston, TX

 It's hard to imagine anything more appealing than a sparkling, white smile.
 Yet our teeth rarely stay as white as we'd like them to without a little help.
-Fortunately, that help is available at the dental office.
+Fortunately, that help is available at Griffith Dental Associates in Houston, TX.
 Teeth whitening done in a professional dental setting is a safe, effective way to brighten your smile.
 It's also perhaps the most economical cosmetic dental procedure.

 Depending on the whitening method you choose, results can be dramatic: in-office whitening, for example, can lighten teeth three to eight shades in a single hour.
 Professionally supervised whitening will work faster, and protect sensitive gums and tooth-root surfaces better, than over-the-counter whitening products.